miraland-labs/miraco-facade/README.md

 ## Miraco - Miraland copy trader and sniper bot

-### Miraco is an AI-powered tool that automatically snipes Solana Meme coin opportunities, freeing users from tedious hours of scouting trends and idly staring at charts.
+### Miraco is an AI-powered tool that automatically snipes Solana meme coin and token opportunities, freeing users from tedious hours of scouting trends and idly staring at charts.
 It's a member-oriented, simple and easy to configure and use tool dedicated to token trading like buying, selling, swapping, copy trading, auto-sniping.
 It features pure Rust language, local deployment on your personal laptop/workstation, NO centralized key management to be more secure as only you control your private key.
 Just like a shadow follows the light, copy trading and auto-sniping will save you from being immersed in the market trend and charts from sunrise to midnight.
 Have fun.

 ### Currently supported Solana liquidity pool types